CRodr888/ent-ds-del-4-55-intro-to-functions-ds-deloitte-03192019/README.md

 ## Applying Functions

+ON, now we've looked at the anatomy of a function, let's apply it.
 Let's go back to a problem we solved a few weeks ago.
-We had a bunch of companies with different company types, but the varying cases caused us a problem when trying to understand how many of the companies were LLC's, etc...
+We had a bunch of companies with different company types, but variations in capitalization caused us a problem when trying to understand how many of the companies were LLC's, etc...

 ```python